NDharshan/taarkshya-finance-management/README.md

 # taarkshya-finance-management
-Preparing for the eth-for-all hackathon smruthyadhikarana
+Preparing for the eth-for-all hackathon